ibm-cloud-docs/databases-for-postgresql-gen2/howto-provisioning.md

    | 16 vCPU x 64 RAM           |
    | 32 vCPU x 128 RAM          |
    | 30 vCPU x 240 RAM          |
-   {: caption="Isolated compute sizing parameter" caption-side="bottom"}
+   {: caption="Isolated Compute sizing parameter" caption-side="bottom"}

-Specify the disk size depending on your requirements.
-It can be increased after provisioning but cannot be decreased to prevent data loss.
+Choose the disk size based on your requirements.
+You can increase it later if necessary, but reducing the size after provisioning is not allowed to avoid potential data loss.
 {: note}

 ### Service configuration
 {: #service_configuration}